d-branco/common-core/README.md

 #### Norm
 	TODO All source files you need to compile your project must be explicitly named in your Makefile.

+#### Evaluator's rumors
+	No wildcards at all in the Makefile! or it's a straight 0! make --debug
+		leaks, valgrind or e_fence agains memory leaks

 #### Moulinette Rumors
 	TODO Remove all shell commands from the Makefile